TalaoDAO/sandbox-doc/docs/source/code_beacon.rst

 * verification : Signature check

-Event "VERIFICATION_DATA" : in that case the webhook receive the full verifiable presentation signed by the wallet with the verifiable credential signed by the issuer.
+Event "VERIFICATION_DATA" : in that case the webhook receives the full verifiable presentations signed by the wallet with the verifiable credentials signed by the issuer.

 Below an example of a webhook code in python :